zgulhan/helm-myapp/README.md

 # CI Pipeline

-For the CI part please clone this [repository](https://gitlab.com/zdgul/express-api) to your local host.
+For the CI part please clone this [project](https://github.com/zgulhan/rest-api) to your GitLab repository.

 In GitLab, after adding $REGISTRY_PASS which is your Docker Hub's password as a variable from Settings -> CI/CD -> Variables, automatic image building will be triggered.